-SUCCESS: Complete examination of the colon (from the rectum to the cecum) is achieved in 99% of Southwest Endoscopy patients.
+SUCCESS: Complete examination of the colon (from the rectum to the cecum) is achieved in 99% of Southwest Endoscopy patients when adequate sedation is achieved.
 Most polyps we detect are removed at the time of the examination.
 Some large polyps or growths may require additional colonoscopy procedures or surgery to allow complete removal.

 ASSISTANTS: Registered nurses and/or technicians who are employees of the facility providing your procedure will assist the physician.
 Students, industry representatives or other observers will not be permitted to be present without your written permission.
-CRNA services at this facility are provided by Animas Anesthesia Associates, LLC, a wholly-owned subsidiary of Digestive Health Associates, P.C.
 Other physicians or assistants are rarely necessary during colonoscopy, though occasionally the physician may request an opinion regarding a finding or technique from another physician during a procedure.